Danko-Lab/tutorials/Detailed-Steps-Mapping-PRO-seq.md

 [main] Version: 0.7.13-r1126
-[main] CMD: bwa index /workdir/data/mm10/mm10.rRNA.fa.gz [main] Real time: 3192.431 sec; CPU: 3186.585 sec
+[main] CMD: bwa index /workdir/data/mm10/mm10.rRNA.fa.gz [main] Real time: 3192.431 sec; CPU: 3186.585 sec [dankoc@cbsumm27 dankoc]$ ls -lha mm10.rRNA.fa* -rw-rw-r-- 1 dankoc dankoc 830M Nov 26 18:36 mm10.rRNA.fa.gz
+-rw-rw-r-- 1 dankoc dankoc  12K Nov 26 19:23 mm10.rRNA.fa.gz.amb
+-rw-rw-r-- 1 dankoc dankoc 2.9K Nov 26 19:23 mm10.rRNA.fa.gz.ann
+-rw-rw-r-- 1 dankoc dankoc 2.6G Nov 26 19:23 mm10.rRNA.fa.gz.bwt
+-rw-rw-r-- 1 dankoc dankoc 652M Nov 26 19:23 mm10.rRNA.fa.gz.pac
+-rw-rw-r-- 1 dankoc dankoc 1.3G Nov 26 19:36 mm10.rRNA.fa.gz.sa
 ```

+Note the addition of five additional files, some of which are larger than the fastq file.
+These files are the index, representing the mouse genome in very effecient machine langugae.

+You will refer to this genome index in subsequent commands as "mm10.rRNA.fa.gz".
+Note that the fastq file is not a part of the index.
+You can now delete your private copy if you wish.

 Next, align reads in the trimmed fastq.gz file to this mm10 reference genome: